-1. the imposition of conditions for the admission to the Master's degree program as well as exceptions of the admission requirements within the Study

-- Regulations for the Master's Degree Program in Mechanical and Process Engineering and - 2. the appointing of members of the commission for determining eligibility in accordance with appendix 2 of the Study Regulations for the Master's Degree Program in Mechanical and Process Engineering.
+- 1. the imposition of conditions for the admission to the Master's degree program and - the appointing of members of the commission for determining eligibility in accordance with appendix 2 of the Study Regulations for the Master's degree program in Technology and Application of Inorganic Engineering Materials.